RxLaboratory/Duik/src-docs/docs/guide/automation/tools/randomize.md

 You can choose to randomize:

 - The Current values: randomizes the selected properties, adding a keyframe at the current time if the property is animated.
-- The Layers: randomizes the layers times, or locatioon in the layer stack.
+- The Layers: randomizes the layers times, or location in the layer stack.
 - The Keyframes: randomizes the selected keyframes values or times.

 For all modes, you can select the mode: